Swaggerjee/FlightPricePredictionTool/README.md

 - **Pandas and NumPy**: For data manipulation and numerical analysis.
 - **Matplotlib**: For data visualization.
 - **Scikit-learn**: For developing predictive models.
+- **IPyWidgets**: For creating a simple user interface to test the models like a real flight price prediction tool

 ## Project Workflow
-1. **Setup**: Initial configuration, including library imports and dataset loading.
+1. **Process 0, Setup**: Initial configuration, including library imports and dataset loading.
-2. **Data Cleaning**: Cleaning the dataset to ensure accuracy for analysis.
+2. **Process 1, Data cleaning**: Cleaning the dataset to ensure accuracy for analysis.
-3. **Descriptive Statistics**: Conducting statistical analysis to summarize the dataset's characteristics.
+3. **Process 2, Descriptive statistics**: Conducting statistical analysis to summarize the dataset's characteristics.
-4. **Data Visualization and Notes**: Visualizing the data to identify patterns and noting key observations.
+4. **Process 3, Data visualization and notes**: Visualizing the data to identify patterns and noting key observations.
-5. **Building the Models**: Developing models to predict flight prices.
+5. **Process 4, Building the models**: Developing models to predict flight prices.
-6. **Testing and Improving the Models**: Evaluating and refining model performance.
+6. **Process 5, Testing and improving the models**: Evaluating and refining model performance.
-7. **Using GridSearch to Optimize**: Optimizing model parameters for better accuracy.
+7. **Process 6, (extra, unfinished): Using GridSearch to optimize**: Optimizing model parameters for better accuracy.
+8. **Process 7, Interface integration**: Creating a simple user interface so users can adjust flight-related factors and get a price prediction.

 ## How to Use
 1. Clone this repository.